- About UNK

-The purpose of the Undergraduate Research Council (URC) is to encourage research and creative activity by UNK students.
-Several support mechanisms have been developed with this purpose in mind, and the student programs are described in the next section.
-The URC is particularly interested in encouraging and supporting student-faculty collaboration in the research enterprise.
+The purpose of the Office of Undergraduate Research & Creative Activity (URCA) is to encourage research and creative activity by UNK students.
+Several support mechanisms have been developed with this purpose in mind, and the student programs are described under the first tab below.
+URCA is particularly interested in encouraging and supporting student-faculty collaboration in the research enterprise.

-All proposals must adhere to the URC guidelines described in this document.
-Proposals not meeting the detailed guidelines, including the budget limitations, will not be given consideration by the Undergraduate Research Council.
+All proposals must adhere to the guidelines described below.
+Proposals not meeting the detailed guidelines, including the budget limitations, will not be given consideration.
 It is absolutely necessary that proposals be submitted by the published deadline.
 Students and mentors are encouraged to discuss the proposal with the Director of Undergraduate Research & Creative Activity before submission.

 Student grant recipients are expected to participate in UNK Student Research Day (SRD), held in the spring.
 SRD highlights student research and provides an opportunity for students to enhance their presentation skills and prepare for professional meetings.
 It is also an opportunity for the academic community to recognize student researchers and their Faculty Mentors.

-The URC’s student programs are intended to support student-originated and student-conducted research and creative activity.
+URCA’s student programs are intended to support student-originated and student-conducted research and creative activity.
 Faculty serve as mentors on these projects and are responsible for the financial components.
 Students must be enrolled at UNK during the grant award period.
-The URC is interested in promoting activities that encourage student-faculty collaboration, involve several students working on a single problem, or are interdisciplinary in nature.
+There is a schedule of information sessions here.